Camille Marino: Wayne State University incident

 In October 2011, a Wayne State University (WSU) researcher obtained a restraining order against Camille Marino demanding that she remove his personal information from her NIO website in Florida.
 She refused and was charged with a misdemeanor count of civil contempt in Detroit.
 Marino staged an act of civil disobedience on the WSU campus, chaining herself to the library and taping her mouth.

 She was charged with trespassing as well as two felonies: aggravated stalking and the unlawful posting of a message with aggravated circumstances.
 The aggravated stalking charge for violating the restraining order was dropped.
 To the second charge, which involved threatening the torture and murder of a medical researcher, she pleaded guilty and served six months.

 Issue with fellow activist

-In 2012, Steven Best, a fellow activist, took out a restraining order in New Mexico which sought to prevent her from contacting him or speaking about him, alleging that Marino had stalked and threatened violence against him.
+In 2012, Steven Best, a fellow activist, took out a restraining order in New Mexico which sought to prevent her from contacting him or speaking about him, alleging that Marino had developed a “fatal attraction, love/hate” relationship towards him and thus she began stalking and threatening violence against him.